Need some tips on handling newborn sleep (or lack thereof?) Here’s a few things that worked with our two boys! (& again with our third!)

 4.)
 Relax, Try Out Different Things, & Give Yourself Grace

-I was super regimented about sleep cycles and schedules as a first-time mom.
+As a first-time mom, I was super regimented about sleep cycles and schedules.
 I was adamant and would stress myself out about missing nap time at home.
 While it helped with A being a routine loving baby, looking back, I wish I would’ve given myself more grace and slack.
 I remember feeling inadequate if A’s naps turned into 30 min cat naps or being hyper sensitive about his wake times and not being able to rest at all myself.
-I would question different things and was unsure about the things I tried to do to help myself and A through the newborn sleep phase.
+I questioned different things; unsure about the things I tried to do to help myself and A through the newborn sleep phase.

 Naturally, as a second-time mom, I became (by default) a bit more relaxed and less rigid about sleep schedules.
 We had a toddler to keep up with and sometimes the baby’s nap schedules and such were on the go!
 And what do you know, at the end of the day, both kids still slept the same amount of hours at the newborn stage and beyond.
 I was able to trust my mama instinct as to what would or wouldn’t work and C’s newborn sleep days are a fond, distant memory of normal fourth trimester needs.

 We were very lucky that neither of our boys were colicky babies.
-But, we know from our 4+ years of parenting to always be prepared for the unknown.
+But, we know from our 4+ years of parenting to prepare for the unknown.
 I don’t take it for granted that we’ve never dealt with colic or excessive crying.
 And I’ve done my research on it as best as I can, as a mom who hasn’t experienced it first-hand.